MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-azure-architectures-for-sharepoint-2013.md

 ms.collection: Ent_O365
 f1.keywords:
 - CSH
+ms.custom:
-ms.custom: Ent_Architecture
+ - Ent_Architecture
+ - seo-marvel-apr2020
 ms.assetid: 98fc1006-9399-4ff0-a216-c7c05820d822
-description: "Summary: SharePoint 2013 solutions can be hosted in Microsoft Azure virtual machines.
-Learn which type of solutions are a good fit and how to set up Microsoft Azure to host one."
+description: Learn which types of SharePoint 2013 solutions can be hosted in Microsoft Azure virtual machines, and how to set up Azure to host one.
 ---

 # Microsoft Azure Architectures for SharePoint 2013